Configure AWS Network Firewall Logging

 Beyond these examples

-These snippets focus on specific logging configuration features: log destination routing (S3, CloudWatch, Kinesis) and log type selection (FLOW, ALERT, TLS).
-They’re intentionally minimal rather than complete logging architectures.
+These snippets focus on specific logging configuration features: S3, CloudWatch, and Kinesis Data Firehose destinations, and flow, alert, and TLS log types.
+They’re intentionally minimal rather than full logging solutions.

-The examples reference pre-existing infrastructure such as Network Firewall firewalls, and S3 buckets, CloudWatch log groups, or Kinesis Data Firehose delivery streams.
-They focus on configuring log routing rather than provisioning the firewall or destinations.
+The examples reference pre-existing infrastructure such as Network Firewall firewalls, and S3 buckets, CloudWatch Log Groups, or Kinesis Data Firehose delivery streams.
+They focus on configuring log routing rather than provisioning the firewall or destination resources.

 To keep things focused, common logging patterns are omitted, including: